How to sound natural when speaking English

 to wait with bated breath

 Are you looking for a Proficiency level English course in London?
-Come and study at the !, with 24 lessons a week and around two hours of homework a night.
+Come and study at the Wimbledon School of English!
+In 9-13 weeks we can help you to the Cambridge C2 Proficiency examination, with 24 lessons a week and around two hours of homework a night.
 We got 15/15 strengths in our recent British Council inspection, and offer a great London location, quality accommodation, a wide range of courses and free activities every day.